mcdli5/NihilFit/README.md

 Do you love Skyblocks?
 Do you hate not having the resources to do as you please?
 Then this is the mod for you!

-Nihil Fit is inspired by Ex Nihilo Creatio, a fork of Ex Nihilo Adscensio, both for 1.12.
+Nihil Fit is inspired by Ex Nihilo Creatio for 1.12, a fork of Ex Nihilo Adscensio for 1.10.
 Ex Nihilo Adscensio was a continuation of the Ex Nihilo mod from 1.7.10, rewritten from the ground up.

 We aim to mantain the same core concepts, but with a few twists if necessary.